niklasnorin/red-thesis/source/11-theory-emulate-hw.md

 In many cases it is not possible to execute the embedded software being developed on the computer used for the development.
 This is due to differences in processor architecture and hardware between most computers and the embedded target.

 Most modern personal computers have either x86 or amd64 based processors, while most modern embedded systems have ARM based processors.
-There are emulators that can execute non-native code, such as running ARM programs on a x86 system, but it's very rare that these emulators supports emulating all attached hardware peripherals.
+There are emulators that can execute non-native code, such as running ARM programs on a x86 system, but it's very rare that these emulators support emulating all attached hardware peripherals.

-It's also highly likely that the target will be using special hardware that is not available on the developers computer, such as LEDs and buttons.
+It's also highly likely that the target will be using special hardware that is not available on the developer's computer, such as LEDs and buttons.

 ## Emulated Hardware
 An embedded application is designed to run in a very specialized environment, with a very specific purpose and often with far reaching dependencies on services available only in the environment that the software is designed to run in.